magento/devdocs/src/cloud/project/magento-app-properties.md

 **Each rule:**

--  Must start with a hyphen `-`.
-Add the hyphen on its own line for nice visual break between rules.
+-  Must start with a hyphen (`-`).
+Add the hyphen on a separate line for a nice visual break between rules.
 -  Must define at least one of the following options: `domains`, `ips`, or `ports`.
 -  Must use the `tcp` protocol.
 Because this is the default protocol for all rules, you can omit it from the rule.
 -  Can define `domains` or `ips`, but not both in the same rule.
--  Can include `yaml` comments (`#`) and line breaks to organize the domains, IPs, and ports allowed.
+-  Can include `yaml` comments (`#`) and line breaks to organize the domains, IP addresses, and ports allowed.

 ### `protocol`